-An accusation of assault with great bodily injury, also known ADW, and assault with force, requires the service of a skilled criminal defense attorney with more than 25 years of experience to protect the clients rights and get the best possible results in court.
+An accusation of assault with great bodily injury, also known ADW, is a serious felony.
+A skilled criminal defense attorney with more than 25 years of experience, David Pflaum protects the rights of his clients and gets the best possible results in court.

-Assault with force likely to cause great bodily injury may be a misdemeanor, a felony, or a “strike” offense.
+Assault with force likely to cause great bodily injury may be a misdemeanor, though it is most often charged as a felony and may rise to the level of a felony “strike.”

 The determination of whether an assault will be filed by the prosecution as a misdemeanor or a felony will depend on the circumstances of the case.